snabbco/snabb/README.md

 On Linux ARM (soft or hard float), x86, AMD64 and PPC architectures are supported; MIPS support will be completed soon.
 Either glibc/eglibc, [Musl libc](http://www.musl-libc.org/) or uClibc should work on Linux.
 Note that uClibc has had less testing, and it has a lot of configuration options.
 For full testing (as root) a recent kernel is recommended, eg Linux 3.5 or Ubuntu 12.04 is fine, as we use many recent features such as network namespaces to test thoroughly.

-Android (ARM tested so far) currently passes most tests now, but needs a little more work; some tests should be skipped as the kernel does not ship with some functionality (aio, mq).
+Android (ARM tested so far) currently passes all the non root tests now; some tests are be skipped as the kernel does not ship with some functionality (aio, mq).
+Generally much functionality is available even though it is not in Bionic libc.

 For the NetBSD support all platforms should work, more test targets will be added soon.
 I am not currently supporting other BSDs (eg FreeBSD); it should not be difficult but there is an issue of how to detect which one is being used in order to deal with the differences.